Last Modified: January 10, 2017

 Snapchat is a fast and fun way to share experiences with your friends and the world around you.
 You can send a photo or video Snap to friends, chronicle your day through Story, touch base using Chat, immerse yourself in global events through Live, and enjoy handcrafted stories from the world’s top publishers on Discover.

-When you use these services—and any others we at Snap Inc. roll out, whether in the Snapchat app or elsewhere—you’ll share some information with us.
+When you use these services—and any others we in the Snap Inc. corporate family roll out, whether in the Snapchat app or elsewhere—you’ll share some information with us.
 We get that that can affect your privacy.
 So we want to be upfront about the information we collect, how we use it, whom we share it with, and the choices we give you to control, access, and update your information.

 One final point before we dive in: We’re happy to report that we participate in the EU-U.S. Privacy Shield, which you can read more about here.